Arizona Adoption Home Study: A Guide

 How the parent is dealing with the child’s needs

-How the child challenges the placement, and how the family reacts
+How the child challenges the placement (if old enough), and how the family reacts

 How the child is adjusting to school (if applicable)

+Additionally, you may need to update your home study if it expires before you receive an adoption opportunity.
 In Arizona, the initial home study certificate is valid for 18 months.
 It can be extended in one-year periods until a child is placed with your family.
-If you have a new home, new job, or change in marital status, the certificate must be renewed.
+You will also need to update your home study if you experience a major life change, such as a new home, new job, or change in marital status.

-There are many items you’ll need during your adoption home study in Arizona.
-Your American Adoptions home study worker can go over the AZ adoption home study checklist and process with you.
-If you are ready to get started on your Arizona home study for adoption, contact us now at 1-800-ADOPTION.
+While this article provides some good background information about what to expect during this process, it’s not a complete Arizona adoption home study checklist.
+Your American Adoptions home study worker can go over the adoption home study checklist and process with you in more detail to help you feel fully prepared for this exciting step.
+If you are ready to get started on your Arizona home study for adoption, contact us now at 1-800-ADOPTION or get more free adoption information online.